datisp/XPEAP/README.md

 export cutoff_log2FC="1"
 ```

-## A more detailed view on the processes
+## A more detailed view on the pipeline
-For those users, who want to dig a bit deeper...
+For those those of you, who want to dig a bit deeper... here is a simplified flowchart.
 ![simplified XPEAP flowchart](flowchart_XPEAP_transparent.svg)